dorteks/Advert-SHS-Inverter/README.md

 Clone the repository

-Open the html file with your browser to view the page.
+Open the html file in your browser to view the page.